NoraH2004/adv-absa/video-script.md

 It is characterized by the use of non-alphabet characters to substitute one or multiple letters of one word with visually similar-looking symbols, so-called homoglyphs.
 We generate adversarial examples by swapping the letters a, e, l, o, and s of the identified important words with the numbers 4, 3, 1, 0, and 5, respectively.

-See here the resulting adversarial example sentence after the modification of the important word, which causes the classifier to switch from Gaming - positive to Gaming - negative.
+See here the resulting adversarial example sentence after the modification, which causes the classifier to switch from Gaming - positive to Gaming - negative.

 -------------
 ### Misspelling
 The second one is misspellings.
 Inspired by [24], we use a list of common misspellings from Wikipedia to generate adversarial examples.
-We first determine the important words and then replace them with all possible misspellings.
+After determining the important words we replace them with all possible misspellings.
 Also here, the semantic meaning of the modified word is preserved and the modification is unobtrusive to a reader.

 Through the modification, the classifier is no longer able to detect the positive sentiment towards the aspect gaming.